SiglabsOP/weightwise/README.md

 Gain/Loss to Target (kg): The difference between the recorded weight and target weight.
 Real Gain/Loss (kg): The adjusted gain/loss after considering water retention.

+Patch 2.0 warns the user with dietary advice, when excess is above 10 kilos

 Acknowledgements
 Kipchoge the greatest runner alive!